RaviTambade/TFLNodeJS/notes/Testing/qaqc.md

    * Set up **Docker containers** in Jenkins for **isolated testing environments**.
    * Learn **Kubernetes** to scale your test execution across multiple nodes for faster testing.

-Would you like a **project starter template** or **detailed examples** for any specific automation setup?
-Let me know how you want to proceed!